 - Set boundaries and stick to them.
 This may take some tough love.

 - See a therapist who is experienced with addiction.
-Even if you are not the one with the addiction, you will benefit from counseling.
+You will benefit from counseling even if you are not the one with the addiction.
 They can provide you with support and guidance since your loved one’s addiction can be tough on you too.

 - Set an example by making healthy choices.
 If you use drugs or alcohol, you can offer to quit together.